 - Service management system (Systemd)

-- How to deal with basic configuration of system (network, service start, etc.)
+- How to deal with the basic configuration of the system (network, service start, etc.)

-But still with the knowledge in CentOS we wanted to broaden our view.
+But still, with the knowledge of CentOS, we wanted to broaden our view.

-First impression of FreeBSD 10.3 was way beyond expectations.
-The installation was done within minutes, the online handbook where exceptionally well written.
+The first impression of FreeBSD 10.3 was way beyond expectations.
+The installation was done within minutes, the online handbook was exceptionally well written.
 To my surprise, there were precompiled packages, and everything just worked neatly out of the box.
-I was amazed with the fact that after a few hours with FreeBSD, i had the whole stack running.
+I was amazed by the fact that after a few hours with FreeBSD, I had the whole stack running.

 With this experience and the appealing case of FreeBSD Jail and ZFS (which is matured and tested solutions we both needed), we stopped looking around for alternatives instantly, and instead focused on testing and learning more about FreeBSDThe table from above became looking like this.

 - Container technology (docker was tested extensively) ⇒ FreeBSD Jails